Backend overview

 - Numpy backend: "fast" python-based backend.
 Playground for new science code.

 - DaCe backends: performance backends for running at scale in production.
-Has the ability to optimize code in between stencils, see orchestration.
+DaCe backends have the ability to do full program optimization (e.g. analyze and optimize even code in between stencils), see orchestration.

 Note: DaCe backends is plural because that backend can either generate code that targets CPUs or GPUs.